galbiston/geosparql-benchmarking/README.md

 Parliament - 2.7.10 released 2016-01-06
 Strabon - 3.3.2-SNAPSHOT on 2018-03-22 (PostgreSQL 10.3, PostGIS 2.4) - No releases could be found.

+##TODO

+- Conformance testing of GeoSPARQL standard: partial implementation of queries has been undertaken but needs finalising.
+- Results comparison: automatic comparison of tables of generated results need comparing between test systems and ideal datasets.